Hotel Front Desk Agent

 Do you like your job?

-Asked by samantha_paul over 11 years ago
+Asked by samantha_paul about 12 years ago

 Absolutely.
 If you like helping people, and you like taking ownership of a problem from start to finish, this is the job for you.
 Sure, it has its challenges, like strange working hours, confrontations with guests and others that are difficult to resolve, and sometimes having to magically make something out of nothing, but it can be very rewarding when I am able to be a good host and make people feel at home.